GediminasMasaitis/moonfish/README.md

 compiling on 9front
 ---

 You’ll need [NPE].
-After that, you can just compile moonfish and its tools with `mk`.
+After that, you should be able to just compile moonfish and some of its tools with `mk`.
 (They have no further dependencies on 9front.)

 [NPE]: <https://git.sr.ht/~ft/npe>